SERVICES & PROCEDURES

 It’s important to know that all methods of permanent birth control are just that—permanent!
 In other words, they should be considered irreversible.

-We also offer laparoscopic tubal ligation, a minimally invasive procedure performed as an outpatient at the hospital.
+We offer laparoscopic tubal ligation, a minimally invasive procedure performed as an outpatient at the hospital.
 It requires general anesthesia.

 STI AND PREGNANCY TESTING